11 Surprising Facts About Living in Mauritius You Need to Know

 A typical taxi in Mauritius

-One of the biggest surprises after arriving in Mauritius was the lack of Uber.
 In Mauritius, taxi services like DoDo Taxi offer convenient transportation, though they are not as widely available or reliable as international services like Uber.

 However, the service can be limited in coverage, especially in more remote areas, and availability may vary during peak times.